-Sofia is the Customer Engagement and Industry Relations Manager for Skyline Exhibits.
-Sofia has more than a decade of experience with both B2B and consumer packaged goods companies and an MBA from the University of Arizona with an emphases in marketing and entrepreneurship.
+Sofia Troutman is the Customer Engagement and Industry Relations Manager for Skyline Exhibits.
+Sofia has more than a decade of experience with both B2B and consumer packaged goods companies and an MBA from the University of Arizona with an emphasis in marketing and entrepreneurship.

 Measurement Matters: Prove and Maximize Event Effectiveness and Value